SlavaDen/datasub-payments-backend/README.md

 ```

 2. Set your settings to .env
-   To the PORT and MOONGO_CONNECT variable
+   PORT - The port on which the application will be launched
+   MOONGO_CONNECT - Connection string to Moongo

 ```
 PORT=5000